Let’s recap a bit to understand the first about API before going in detail about the types of API.

 Composite APIs

-It is a sequence of tasks that run synchronously as a result of the execution where the result of triggering of a Composite API is the result of the execution and not the request that will contain the result of the execution at the request of a task.
+It is a sequence of tasks that run synchronously as a result of the execution where the result of triggering a Composite API is the result of the execution and not the request that will contain the result of the execution at the request of a task.
 With the use of composite API, several difficult processes can run in synchronization.

 Communication Level of APIS